hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 * Dynamic changes are expensive
 * Hard localization

-So, like many implementations before me, I’m going to explore and detail the development of a custom NavMesh pathfinding tool.

 ### 2. Voxelization
 Using as a reference the following paper, let's dive into the first step for a Navmesh, which is Voxelization.